 Many people do speak English over there, especially the younger generation who are taught it in school.
 Budapest is a tourist centre and English is quite widely spoken, but it is only polite to learn a few phrases, and the alphabet is difficult to make sense of if you speak none.
 Signposts and direction are written in Hungarian. (more…)

 Public transport in Hungary is both efficient and not too expensive.
 There are trolley buses and trams as well as buses in some cities and a three line metro in Budapest.
 Outside of Budapest you will find that buses tend to meet long distance trains, and may not be very frequent in the town itself – but the towns are small enough to go by foot.

 You need to buy your tickets before entering the vehicle and validate them once aboard, there are immediate fines for failing to do so.
 In Budapest there is a ride sharing service – Volanbusz – you have to pay a fee.
 This service, and buses, are a great alternative to trains, as you may otherwise have to make several changes if travelling by train. (more…)

 If you are a British citizen you do not require a visa while relocating to Hungary from the UK.
 A valid British passport must be carried with you at all times.
 You must register at your local registration office.
 You will need:

 It costs HUF 1 000 (about £2.68) payable by fiscal stamp available at post offices.
 Provided your documents are in order you will receive a residency card and an address card at the time of application.
 If you want to receive post, ensure your name is on your post box. (more…)

-The fact that surely is moving to Hungary nationals is that they’re homeland is one of the top 15 holiday destinations in the world, with a capital city reckoned to be one of the most beautiful on the planet.
-So what else is on offer?
+The fact that is surely moving to Hungary nationals is that their homeland is one of the top 15 holiday destinations in the world, with a capital city reckoned to be one of the most beautiful on the planet.
+So what else is on the offer?

-The Hungary is a proud possessor of the following records:
+The Hungary is a proud owner of the following records: